javapathfinder/jpf-core/docs/install/Downloading-sources.md

 1. `java-8`: It provides Java 8 support using Gradle build system.
 2. `java-11`: It provides Java 11 support using Gradle build system and is also the **default** branch now.

 Feel free to fork the desired repository.
-Contributions are welcome, and we invite you to subscribe to our mailing list: java-pathfinder@googlegroups.com
+Contributions are welcome, and we invite you to join our [Discord server](https://discord.gg/sX4YZUVHK7) for discussions and support.

 Git is a [Distributed Version Control System.](http://betterexplained.com/articles/intro-to-distributed-version-control-illustrated/) (DVCS), like Mercurial.
 If you are not familiar with this, it means "all repositories are created equal", and you have to read up a bit.
 The foremost authority is ["PRO Git Book".](https://git-scm.com/book/en).